Take a Stab At It

 If you are constantly feeding your brain with good data and taking care of yourself physically, you are more prone to succeed in something that requires you to think while being physical… say something like paintball.

 I have talked about motivation a lot here at Zen but I have come to believe that this is only part of the equation… and it is the weakest part.
 The strongest part of the equation is discipline.
 When you can develop the right habits that lead to improvement, no matter how repetitive or routine it may seem, but you stick with it, that is discipline, and it will lead you to where you want to be.
 I get it, discipline can be tough for some.
-There are, often, internal and external factors that make things difficult for some.
+There are, often, internal and external factors that make things difficult.
 Sure.
 We all struggle with SOMETHING.
 But I wouldn’t look at it as a personal failure.
 At least, not always.
 We will all have setbacks.
 But if you do encounter a set back or worse, several, then I would suggest changing your approach to becoming more disciplined.
 I would try to create discipline in myself through “smaller wins”.
 Build to it, with smaller more manageable goals.
 Then build upon those.
 See, it isn’t you who are necessarily failing to be disciplined… it is your tactics, your strategy to said goal.
 Make sense?

 Bruce Lee taught, “Absorb what is useful, discard what is useless and add what is specifically your own”